-Online Faceting Designs & Diagrams: Smithsonian Bar
+Smith Bar: Online Faceting Designs & Diagrams

-This cut is easy and can be almost any L/W with no changes.
-It works well in Tourmaline that is dark or closed on the “c” axis.
+The Smith Bar cuts in quartz with no changes.
+Notice the lowest angle on the pavilion is 41°.
+It can have almost any length to width ratio (L/W) with no changes.
+It also works well in tourmaline that’s dark or closed on the c-axis.
 You can cut the corners in or leave them pointed.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler